microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraCustomSecurityAttributeDefinition.md

 ## Description

 The `Set-EntraCustomSecurityAttributeDefinition` cmdlet updates a Microsoft Entra ID custom security attribute definition object identified by ID.
-Specify `Id` parameter to update a custom security attribute definition.
+Specify `-Id` parameter to update a custom security attribute definition.

 In delegated scenarios with work or school accounts, the signed-in user must be assigned a supported Microsoft Entra role or a custom role with the necessary permissions.
 The Attribute Definition Administrator is the only privileged role supported for this operation.